SAN - WAS

 IAD

-The Silver Line Metro connects IAD to downtown D.C. in about 50 minutes, offering a convenient and cost-effective travel option.
+The Silver Line Metro now connects IAD to downtown D.C., offering a convenient 50-minute ride to the city center.

 Read more about IADby Stefanie Waldek